-To perform a Main Memory Byte/Page Program through the Buffer using the standard DataFlash page size (264 bytes), an opcode of 02h must first be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written, and nine buffer address bits (BFA8 - BFA0) that select the first byte in the Buffer to be written.
-After all address bytes are clocked in, the device will take data from the input pin (SI) and store it in the Buffer.
+To perform a Main Memory Byte/Page Program through Buffer 1 using the standard DataFlash page size (264 bytes), an opcode of 02h must first be clocked into the device followed by three address bytes comprised of four dummy bits, 11 page address bits (PA10 - PA0) that specify the page in the main memory to be written, and nine buffer address bits (BFA8 - BFA0) that select the first byte in the buffer to be written.
+After all address bytes are clocked in, the device will take data from the input pin (SI) and store it in Buffer 1.
 Any number of bytes (1 to 264) can be entered.
-If the end of the Buffer is reached, then the device will wrap around back to the beginning of the Buffer.
+If the end of the buffer is reached, then the device will wrap around back to the beginning of the buffer.

-To perform a Main Memory Byte/Page Program through the Buffer using the binary page size (256 bytes), an opcode of 02h must first be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written, and eight address bits (A7 - A0) that selects the first byte in the Buffer to be written.
-After all address bytes are clocked in, the device will take data from the input pin (SI) and store it in the Buffer.
+To perform a Main Memory Byte/Page Program through Buffer 1 using the binary page size (256 bytes), an opcode of 02h for Buffer 1 using must first be clocked into the device followed by three address bytes comprised of three dummy bits, 11 page address bits (A18 - A8) that specify the page in the main memory to be written, and eight buffer address bits (BFA7 - BFA0) that selects the first byte in the buffer to be written.
+After all address bytes are clocked in, the device will take data from the input pin (SI) and store it in Buffer 1.
 Any number of bytes (1 to 256) can be entered.
-If the end of the Buffer is reached, then the device will wrap around back to the beginning of the Buffer.
-When using the binary page size, the page and buffer address bits correspond to an 18-bit logical address (A17-A0) in the main memory.
+If the end of the buffer is reached, then the device will wrap around back to the beginning of the buffer.
+When using the binary page size, the page and buffer address bits correspond to a 19-bit logical address (A18-A0) in the main memory.

-After all data bytes have been clocked into the device, a low-to-high transition on the $\overline{\text{CS}}$ pin will start the program operation in which the device will program the data stored in the Buffer into the main memory array.
+After all data bytes have been clocked into the device, a low-to-high transition on the $\overline{CS}$ pin will start the program operation in which the device will program the data stored in Buffer 1 into the main memory array.
 Only the data bytes that were clocked into the device will be programmed into the main memory.